mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 All authorizer implement the `TokenRotation` interface so that you can also develop your own custom authorizer class by implementing that interface.

-<i class="fa fa-info"></i> The `HttpAction` method is overriden in different authorizers, this is how the SDK works in both backend and frontend scenarios.
+<i class="fa fa-info"></i> The `HttpAction` method is overridden in different authorizers, this is how the SDK works in both backend and frontend scenarios.

 All backend authorizer are automatically rotating the MindSphere Bearer tokens, you don't have to do it manually.
 For the frontend authorization we suggest to implement some kind of keep alive functionality in your app to avoid session expiration.